Learn about the free and enslaved people who lived in the Moffatt-Ladd House.

 At first, Samuel Moffatt and his young wife Sarah Catherine did well.
 The floor plan of their house gave it a particularly impressive entrance, one well suited to lavish entertaining.
 They traveled through town in a four-wheeled carriage, and their friends and Samuel’s business associates were from the first families of the colony.

 Although some rooms were altered by later inhabitants of the house, the Yellow or Best Chamber has been restored to its appearance about 1765.
-The unusual wallpaper, with open reserves imprinted with engravings from a series of hunting scenes the wallpaper was in the latest fashion.
+The unusual wallpaper, with open reserves imprinted with engravings from a series of hunting scenes was in the latest fashion.
 There is no doubt that a room so appointed and furnished en suite with yellow damask bed hangings, window hangings, window cushions, and upholstered furniture was intended to be seen, and the room may have served as a retreat for the women who attended the Moffatt’s parties.

 Letters to Samuel from his father suggest that Samuel lived lavishly and was not a good record keeper.
 These letters, in conjunction with court documents, indicate that Samuel was not an organized or disciplined merchant.
 His informal approach to business sometimes led to disastrous misunderstandings.
 He undertook several shipping ventures, including an ill-fated voyage to Africa to obtain slaves, with his brother-in-law Peter Livius.
 When most of the enslaved cargo of the ship Triton died during the passage to the West Indies, Livius declared that his share of the cost of the voyage was a loan, rather than an investment, and sued Samuel for his losses.
 It was this lawsuit that finally caused Samuel’s financial ruin.
 Plagued by his voracious brother-in-law’s determination to exact his due, Samuel fled the colony aboard the ship Diana in the company of his cousin William Whipple.
 Whipple transported Samuel to the Dutch-held island of St. Eustatius, where Samuel was able to escape his creditors and work to re-build his fortune.